 ranging from the NRS, the NRT and its agency’s assets, Regional Response Teams

 (RRTs,) and the National Response Framework (NRF).
 Note: The PowerPoint file is large and may require a few moments to download.
-(Revision note: In December 2018, slides 9 and 10 were revised to reflect current data and add references).
-A PDF version is available here.
+(Revision note: Slides 9 and 10 were last updated in December 2019 to reflect current data and add references).

 NRS Executive Briefing (2017) (PowerPoint)

-The NRS Executive Briefing presentation provides a “10,000
+The National Response System (NRS) Executive Briefing presentation provides a “10,000

-foot view” about the NRS, NRT, and its agencies.
+foot view” about the NRS, National Response Team (NRT), and its agencies.

 Provides a general overview of the key components of the National Response